-Fortunately, combining strength and cardio doesn't need to be a crazy, high-intensity endeavor.
+Fortunately, combining strength and cardio doesn't need to be a high-intensity endeavor.
 If you want to cut down on your total gym time without committing to a full-on HIIT session, try this treadmill and dumbbell circuit workout that will burn fat without skyrocketing your heart rate.

 Benefits of Combining Cardio and Strength Training

 Weight-room regulars praise strength training as the key to weight loss, while cardio queens (and kings) defend their preferred training method as the best way to torch calories.
 As with most hotly debated topics, the reality isn't so black and white.

 In fact, those who do both may experience the greatest health benefits.
 After reviewing data from nearly 1.7 million US adults, researchers of a November 2019 study published in Obesity found that fulfilling both aerobic and muscle-strengthening exercise guidelines was associated with lower levels of obesity, compared to either one solo.

 And tackling both in a single sweat session cuts down on your time in the gym.
 For example, compound exercises (ones that involve move than one joint), like dumbbell thrusters or renegade rows, elevate your heart rate, strengthen your muscles and burn more calories than isolation (single-joint) exercises, according to the American Council on Exercise.

 Or, you can switch between strength and cardio intervals in your workout.
 This type of training will keep your heart rate elevated even while you hit the weights.
 Give the below workout a try and reap the benefits of a two-in-one workout.

 Read more: Cardio vs. Strength: Which Comes First?